 Orthopedic surgeons specialize in correcting mechanical and functional issues present in bones, muscles and connective tissue.

 Orthopedic surgeons typically undergo a four year pre-med degree at university, followed by an additional four years of medical school.
 Once they have graduated, they spend another four to five years in residency at a hospital to hone their skills and knowledge in orthopedics.
 Every orthopedic surgeon is extremely skilled in their field and takes the utmost care with their patients to ensure a smooth recovery.

-All orthopedic surgeries are performed under general anaesthetic due to their usually invasive nature.
+All orthopedic surgeries are performed under general anesthetic due to their usually invasive nature.
 Examples of surgeries that orthopedic surgeons perform include resetting broken bones, reattaching torn ligaments and muscles, installing metal plates to improve stability or healing, and replacing worn out joints such as hips or knees.